‘The View’ Riles Up Viewers With Controversial Hot Topic Question

-ABC daytime talk show The View riled up viewers on Twitter by asking a controversial Hot Topics question on Twitter earlier today ahead of the segment on the show.
+ABC daytime talk show The View riled up viewers by asking a controversial Hot Topics question on Twitter earlier today ahead of the segment on the show.
 The hosts planned to discuss their feelings on the subject later when they were on the air.

 The show often asks about the Hot Topic questions ahead of the segment, and the pinned post at the top of its Twitter account lets people know that their responses may be read aloud on air.
-The talk show returned for season 23 earlier this week, and The Inquisitr reported that at least two co-hosts, Joy Behar and Meghan McCain, are already looking for a new job.
+The talk show returned for Season 23 earlier this week, and The Inquisitr reported that at least two co-hosts, Joy Behar and Meghan McCain, are already looking for a new job.

-The View tweeted, “What do you think of the idea of couples having threesomes to forgive infidelity in their marriage?”
+“What do you think of the idea of couples having threesomes to forgive infidelity in their marriage?”

-Viewers of the sometimes controversial all-female hosted talk show had plenty to say about the question.
+Viewers of the sometimes controversial all-female hosted talk show had plenty to say about it.
 Many people who responded did not like the idea at all, and some felt offended that the show would even explore such an idea in the segment.

 “I’m thinking, if the View is going to have topics like this, then I will be changing the channel,” replied a frustrated fan.